Zohar Shavit: Academic career

-Shavit is the founder and chair of the Master's Program in the Research of Child and Youth Culture at Tel Aviv University.
+Shavit was the founder and chair of the Master's Program in the Research of Child and Youth Culture at Tel Aviv University.

 Her book The Construction of Hebrew Culture in the Jewish Yishuv in Eretz-Israel(1998) examined the cultural institutions in the context of the special status Hebrew culture enjoyed among the political and cultural leadership of the Yishuv.

-Her book Literary Life in Eretz Israel 1910-1933 (1982), which was based on hundreds of private letters and other archival materials, explores unknown chapters in transforming Eretz-Israel into the hegemonic center of Hebrew culture and described the inter-generational struggle over the governing literary norms.
+Shavit's book Literary Life in Eretz Israel 1910-1933 (1982), which was based on hundreds of private letters and other archival materials, explores unknown chapters in transforming Eretz-Israel into the hegemonic center of Hebrew culture and described the inter-generational struggle over the governing literary norms.

 Her book Poetics of Children's Literature (1986; a revised Hebrew version – Just Childhood 1996) examines children's literature in its cultural contexts, and presents a theoretical model of an a-priori multi-readership: the child as an official addressee, and the adult as an unofficial addressee whose function keeps changing historically.
-She has also authored articles about the development of Hebrew children's literature and its function in the national renaissance of the Hebrew language as well as on Hebrew translations of prominent children's books by authors such as Erich Kästner and Mira Lobe.
+She also authored articles about the development of Hebrew children's literature and its function in the national renaissance of the Hebrew language as well as on Hebrew translations of prominent children's books by authors such as Erich Kästner and Mira Lobe.

-Since the mid-1980s, Shavit has worked on the emergence of a new system of books for Jewish children in the German speaking areas since the last decades of the 18th century.
+From the mid-1980s, Shavit worked on the emergence of a new system of books for Jewish children in the German speaking areas since the last decades of the 18th century.
 The results of this comprehensive study were published as Deutsch-jüdische Kinder- und Jugendliteratur.
 Von der Haskalah bis 1945 (with Hans-Heino Ewers, 1996) and in Deutsch-Jüdische Kinder- und Jugendliteratur: Ein literaturgeschichtlicher Grundriss (2002, with Annegret Völpel).
 In these studies, Shavit described how these books served as agents of social change and their function in the construction of the children's Jewish identity.

 She conducted a larger scale research on the republic of books of the Haskalah with Shmuel Feiner of Bar-Ilan University and Christoph Schulte of Potsdam University.
 The research focused on the various ways in which this new market was developed, organized, and monitored.
 A unique database with special software was developed especially for this research project and allowed for a unique broad analysis of the Haskalah books, of those involved in their creation, and of their readership.
 In 2014, together with Shmuel Feiner, Natalie Naimark-Goldberg, and Tal Kogman (eds.), she published The Library of the Haskalah [Hebrew], a socio-historical study of the republic of books of the Haskalah.